mm80843/T3.5/docs/Benef/PBN__Benef_523.md

 # __Environmental benefits__

-## Name of the Benefit

-Telecommuting reduces the need for daily commuting, resulting in reduced greenhouse gas emissions and air pollution.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing telecommuting can contribute to a cleaner environment and mitigate the impact of contagious diseases on public health.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_573.md)